AdaCore/spark2014/docs/ug/en/appendix/additional_annotate_pragmas.rst

        Next : List_Acc;
     end record;

-Using this type, let us construct a list ``X`` which stored the numbers form 1 to 5:
+Using this type, let us construct a list ``X`` which stores the numbers from 1 to 5:

 .. code-block:: ada